-The Nursing Department utilizes a variety of accredited healthcare facilities to provide clinical experiences for students.
-The Nursing Department conforms to the South Carolina State Board of Nursing's requirements for student-to-faculty ratios in the clinical setting.
+The School of Nursing utilizes a variety of accredited healthcare facilities to provide clinical experiences for students.
+The School of Nursing conforms to the South Carolina State Board of Nursing's requirements for student-to-faculty ratios in the clinical setting.
 The lead instructor for each course assigns students to clinical rotations.
 Student requests for specific healthcare agencies cannot be honored.